 Reflexive verbs are used when the direct or indirect object of a sentence is the same as the subject.
 Reflexive verbs require the use of a reflexive pronoun to indicate who the subject/object is.
-These types of verbs are not very common in English, but are used frequently in Spanish to describe actions that a person does to, for, from, or off him or herself.
+These types of verbs are not very common in English, but are used frequently in Spanish to describe actions that a person does to, for, or from him or herself.
 Many verbs that express actions related to personal care or daily routines are reflexive and do not translate easily into English as "myself," "yourself," etc.

 Reflexive verbs are made up of an infinitive and a reflexive pronoun.
 You can always tell which verbs are reflexive when you look them up in the infinitive form because they will have se attached to the end of the verb.